Graham Corporation: Debt-Free Small Cap With Multiple Avenues For Growth

 Conclusion

-While I believe GMH's current valuation is fair, it isn't pricing in some of the cyclical considerations which should lead to improved results.
+While I believe GHM's current valuation is fair, it isn't pricing in some of the cyclical considerations which should lead to improved results.
 It also isn't pricing in (justifiably, I may add) some potential growth that is above and beyond these cyclical upticks.

 With no debt, lots of cash and a realistic possibility of doubling revenue through market share and acquisitions, this is one to keep an eye on.